bryan-gilbert/VueNodeMongoDocker/docs/may14-2019/server.md

 # register ssh key in your local environment, enter passphrase when prompted
 ssh-add $KF

-# See the public key.
-Select the text and use it below in the PKS env variable
+# When you need to copy and past the public key just cat the contents
 cat $KF.pub
 ```

 ## Digital Ocean server setup
 - Log onto DO
-- create a droplet; Debian, 1GB ($5/mth) Toronto or San Fran
+- create a droplet; (e.g. Debian, 1GB ($5/mth) Toronto or San Fran)
 - add ssh key (see above)
-- name Droplet 'May14 x'
+- name your new droplet

 ## First log on

+Even though we will block password SSH you will still need a good password for your sudo user. (```sudo user``` means a use that
-You might use this to generate a reasonable password for a new user.
-Run on your the new server.
+become ```root``` and run root commands).
+You can use the following to generate a reasonable password for a new user.
+This script
+might also be useful to generate a series of user accounts with difficult to hack passwords.
+Change the length from 8 to something
+more secure, like 15, if desired.
 ```
 # generate random password for user
 PW=$(date +%s|sha256sum|base64|head -c 8)
 echo ------------------ SAVE THIS: $PW
 ```
+Or instead of a cryptic password you may consider a passphrases [with caution](https://security.stackexchange.com/questions/178015/passphrase-vs-password-entropy)
+Make your choice based on
+1. the value of your data
+2. remember that you'll need to type in the password everytime you log onto your server and run sudo

 Do log onto the new server copy the IP address from DO control panel and ssh in.